Mark Fax: Education

 Mark studied at Syracuse University where he earned a B.Mus. in 1933, then at Eastman earning a Master's degree in composition.
 While at Eastman he studied with Howard Hanson.
 He completed his bachelor's of music degree with honours; won the prestigious Julius Rosenwald Fellowship in a national competition; and was elected to the All-University Honour Society.
-Depression-era conditions compelled him to turn down graduate fellowship offers, and he accepted a position at Paine College in Georgia, where he founded and chaired the music department. in 1942 Mark studied piano at Bennington College in Vermont.
+Depression-era conditions compelled him to turn down graduate fellowship offers, and he accepted a position at Paine College in Georgia, where he founded and chaired the music department.
+In 1942 Mark studied piano at Bennington College in Vermont.
 It was here that he wrote music for the Martha Graham Dance Troupe.

 Career

 Feeling that he was stagnating artistically, he returned to Central New York in 1942 to study advanced composition at the Eastman School of Music.
 To support his family, he served as both choirmaster and janitor at a Rochester church until he won a rare second Rosenwald Fellowship.
 He taught at Black Mountain College in 1946.
-Max also taught music at Paine College a (1934-1942),.
+Fax also taught music at Paine College a (1934-1942),.
 From 1947 to 1972, Fax taught music theory at Howard University and served as director of the School of Music.
 Later, Fax became Acting Dean of Howard's College of Fine Arts.
-Concurrently, he served as music director at Washington's famed Asbury Methodist Church Washington, DC where he has acted as the music director, organist, and composer.
-Fax composed works for chorus, symphony, chamber ensemble, voice, piano and organ, in addition to two full-length operas, Christmas Miracle (1958) and 'Til Victory Is Won (1967).
+Concurrently, he served as music director at Washington's famed Asbury Methodist Church, where he acted as the music director, organist, and composer.
+Fax composed works for chorus, symphony, chamber ensemble, voice, piano and organ, in addition to two full-length operas, A Christmas Miracle (1958) and 'Til Victory Is Won (1967).
 Though many of Fax's compositions are unpublished many had been preserved by his wife and reproduced in dissertation on his work by Velma Jones, titled "The Life and Works of Mark Oakland Fax."